Ashlee Brodigan: Newcastle Jets, 2015–2023

+Brisbane Roar, 2023–2024

+In August 2023, Brodigan joined Brisbane Roar.
+At the end of the season, in September 2024, the club updated that she had departed.

-International
+International career

 Brodigan has represented Australia on the under-17 and under-20 national teams.
 During a match against Hong Kong in October 2014, she scored four goals and was named player of the match.